Officer responding to alarm nabs burglary suspect

-A Joplin police officer responding to a business alarm early Friday morning was able to stop and arrest one of three suspects he spotted fleeing from the scene of a burglary in the 700 block of East Fourth Street.
+A Joplin police officer responding to a business alarm early Friday morning stopped and arrested one of three suspects he spotted fleeing from the scene of a burglary in the 700 block of East Fourth Street.

 The case remained under investigation with two other suspects still being sought.